 You may have noticed that, as I was discussing the problems that arise in various stories of this season, I never brought up The Girl in the Fireplace.
 And that's because there are no real problems with it.
 Once more, Moffat hits it out of the ballpark.
 This tale is head-and-shoulders above the rest.
 Already, I'm warming to the idea that he should become the next Head Writer.
 He just seems to know the show better than RTD does.
 He understands where to modernize the tone and where to keep things Old School.
 He also just writes a beautiful story.

 There are all sorts of other gorgeous nuances to the plot that Moff weaves in.
 There is that great central message to the episode that Madame de Pompadour brings out quite eloquently during her encounter with Rose: "The Monsters are worth it if the Doctor comes with them. (or words to that effect)" You can see in the reaction Piper gives to the statement that the two characters understand each other perfectly and treasure what they have.
 It's just one of so many absolutely splendid scenes.
 Maybe the only moment I enjoy more is when the Doctor smashes through the mirror on the horse.
 The effect may not have aged well.
 But it's still one of those times where you can't help but punch the air a bit.
 The Doctor is at his most heroic, here.
-He's willing to sacrifice an entire lifestyle just to save one person.
+He's willing to sacrifice his entire lifestyle just to save one person.
 It's great stuff.

 If there was anything that didn't work for me, it was Ten's little inside joke about bananas.
 This is one of my bigger problems with New Who, in general.
 It became too self-referential too quickly.
 Even Moffat succumbs to this over-indulgence.